AWS Well-Architected Framework: A Complete Checklist

 AWS Well Architected Framework Checklist

-From the ease of use to cost-effectiveness, security, and reliability, developing your IT infrastructure on AWS has many benefits.
+From ease of use to cost-effectiveness, security, and reliability, developing your IT infrastructure on AWS has many benefits.
 But every business has different goals and requirements, and to implement the technology, they need to understand the pros and cons of AWS offerings.
-That’s where an AWS well-architected framework steps in, to help cloud architects build a better understanding and create an architectural design that is resilient and scalable.
+That’s where an AWS well-architected framework steps in to help cloud architects build a better understanding and create a resilient and scalable architectural design.

 What Is AWS Well-Architected Framework?

-To be able to help businesses make the right decisions while building their systems on the cloud, AWS well-architected framework provides a consistent set of best practices.
-Businesses can refer to these and evaluate how well their architecture is aligned to AWS best practices.
+AWS’s Well-Architected Framework provides a consistent set of best practices to help businesses make the right decisions while building their systems on the cloud.
+Businesses can refer to these and evaluate how well their architecture aligns with AWS’s best practices.

-The AWS reference architecture comprises of the foundational questions based on the experience of thousands of customers.
-The goal of the AWS well architected structure being simple – enable customers to measure the AWS architecture against best practices and address shortcomings.
+The AWS reference architecture comprises the foundational questions based on the experience of thousands of customers.
+The goal of the AWS well-architected structure being simple – enable customers to measure the AWS architecture against best practices and address shortcomings.

 The 5 pillars of an AWS well-architected framework